International League T20

-The International League T20 (ILT20) (also endorsed as the DP World ILT20 for sponsorship reasons) is a ongoing 20-20 cricket tournament being played in the United Arab Emirates.
+The International League T20 (ILT20), also endorsed as the DP World ILT20 for sponsorship reasons, is a T20 cricket tournament being played in the United Arab Emirates.
 It is sanctioned by Emirates Cricket Board.

-The first edition of the tournament was originally scheduled to take place during January and February 2022, but it was rescheduled to take place from January 2023, with six teams competing.
+The first edition of the tournament was originally scheduled to take place during January and February 2023, but it was rescheduled to take place from January 2024, with six teams competing.
 In June 2022, the league was formally named the International League T20, with the dates for the first season also being confirmed.

-Shah Rukh Khan inaugurated a performence for the first 2023 edition of ILT20.

-Overview

-Franchises owners from the Indian Premier League (IPL), such as Knight Riders Group, Reliance Industries, GMR Group along with Lancer Capitals and Adani Group were announced as owners of the teams.
-Three original IPL franchises owners (i.e. the owners of Kolkata Knight Riders, Mumbai Indians, Delhi Capitals) also got the chance to sign up to four players from their current IPL squads.